glucas/nrun/README.md

 # nrun

-`nrun` is a small shell wrapper for running long-running commands and getting notified when they finish.
+`nrun` is a small standalone shell tool for running long-running commands and getting notified when they finish.

 It’s designed to be:
 - quiet for fast failures (fat-finger mistakes)